Skip to main content

 The game is noted for being relatively linear and short, with a playtime of around 4-5 hours for the first playthrough.
 While it offers some replay value through a few multiple choices, the overall experience may not encourage extensive revisits.

-• “The game is pretty linear and short (4-5 hours on my first playthrough), but it offers some replay value with a few multiple choices.”
+• “The game is pretty linear and short (4-5 hours on my first playthrough), but it has some replay value with a few multiple choices.”

-• “The game is pretty linear and short (4-5 hours on my first playthrough), with some replay value due to a few multiple choices.”
+• “The game is pretty linear and short, taking about 4-5 hours on my first playthrough, with only a little replay value due to a few multiple choices.”

-• “The game is pretty linear and short (4-5 hours on my first playthrough), with some replay value due to a few multiple choices.”
+• “The game is pretty linear and short, taking about 4-5 hours on my first playthrough, with only a little replay value due to a few multiple choices.”

 Buy Read Only Memories: NEURODIVER